WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Only when all these checks are valid does the coordinator allow the input.
 The coordinator creates and sends a credential back to Alice, which has the same amount as the input minus fees.

-The input registration phase ends when either: the number of registered inputs reaches the maximum, or when the time elapsed and the minimum number of inputs is registered.
+The input registration phase ends when either: the number of registered inputs reaches the maximum, or when the time elapsed and the minimum number of inputs is satisfied.

 ### Connection confirmation